MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/using-mobile-foundation/index.md

 This tutorial provides step-by-step instructions to set-up a MobileFirst Server instance on IBM Containers using the **Mobile Foundation** service.
 Mobile Foundation is a **Bluemix service** that enables quick &amp; easy stand-up of scaleable Developer or Production environments of MobileFirst Foundation v8.0 on **IBM Containers**.

+The Mobile Foundation service offers two plan options:

+1. **Developer**: This plan provisions a Mobile Foundation server in a container in IBM Containers.
+This plan does not support the use of container groups or external databases and is restricted to development and test.
+The server instance allows registering only a single (1) application.
+2. **Professional 1 Application**: This plan provisions a Mobile Foundation server in a scalable container environment through IBM Containers.
+This plan also requires a database service, which is created and billed separately.
+This plan allows users to build and manage a single mobile application.
+A single mobile application can consist of multiple flavors, such as iOS, Android, Windows and Mobile Web.

 #### Jump to:

 * [Using the Mobile Foundation Bluemix service](#using-the-mobile-foundation-bluemix-service)